Latest Insight

 Outcome

 This case study is not indicative of future performance or success.
 Commodity interest trading involves risk and, therefore, is not appropriate for all persons; failure to manage commercial risk by engaging in some form of hedging also involves risk.
 Past performance is not necessarily indicative of future results.
 There is no guarantee that hedge program objectives will be achieved.
 Neither this trading advisor nor any of its trading principals offer a trading program to clients, nor do they propose guiding or directing a commodity interest account for any client based on any such trading program.
 Hedge advisory services are performed by the registered commodity trading advisor AEGIS-CTA, LLC, a wholly-owned subsidiary of AEGIS Hedging Solutions, LLC.
-This case study is not required to be and has not been, filed with the Commodity Futures Trading Commission ("CFTC").
+This case study is not required to be and has not been filed with the Commodity Futures Trading Commission ("CFTC").
 The CFTC does not pass upon the adequacy or accuracy of this commodity trading advisor disclosure.
 Consequently, the CFTC has not reviewed or approved this case study.

 ^